andrewparmar/CP-2022Fall/Course_Setup/README.md

 After the semester is over, we will not share your work in future semesters.

-## 9. Cameras, Tripods, and EXIF Data
+## 10. Cameras, Tripods, and EXIF Data

 You are allowed to use any kind of camera  -- anything from smartphones to high-end DSLR cameras -- for this class.
 Most students have successfully completed assignments using only a smartphone, so do not feel that you need to go and buy a fancy camera (although many students have used this class as an excuse to buy the camera of their dreams).

 ### Required Manual Controls
 Many assignments have specific setting requirements for **exposure time, aperture, and ISO.** Information is available online on camera settings, and we expect you to find it for your device.
 You will need to be able to manually control exposure time and ISO for several assignments.
-Note that aperture is fixed on almost all smartphones, therefore its already "manually controlled" for those devices.
+Note that aperture is fixed on almost all smartphones, therefore it is already "manually controlled" for those devices.
 There are apps that can help smartphones, but since apps constantly change, we cannot make recommendations for them.
 Feel free to share names of apps with your classmates on Ed.

   - Exposure time in seconds (ex: 1/2000 s, 1/30 s)
   - Aperture (ex: f 2.8, f16)
   - ISO (ex: ISO 100, ISO 1600)

 ### EXIF Metadata
-To help you get used to your camera and its settings, you will be asked to provide some technical information about your photograph on A0.
+To help you get used to your camera and its settings, you will be asked to provide some technical information about your photograph on Assignment 0.
 You should immediately find out how to get the EXIF data for the camera you plan to use in this course.
 Google it!

 EXIF data is recorded as a part of digital images, and can be found on your phone, in your digital camera, or on your computer. **Image editing can erase the data, so record the settings before playing with your image.** Make a copy of your original image before completing actions such as resizing and filtering, so that you do not lose this info.
 Search online for information on finding EXIF data for your device if you are not sure how to find it or do not know what it is.
 You can also discuss EXIF data, and how to keep it, on Ed.